pat/thinking-sphinx/real_time.md

 #### Eager-loading Associations

-Because Thinking Sphinx is loading your records via ActiveRecord, you can define a custom scope to use - although this is only in play for bulk inserts (via `rake ts:generate`/`rake ts:regenerate`):
+Because Thinking Sphinx is loading your records via ActiveRecord, you can define a custom scope to use - although this is only in play for bulk inserts (via `rake ts:index`/`rake ts:rebuild`):

 {% highlight ruby %}
 # in your index definition: